cisagov/cyhy-cvesync/README.md

 > [!NOTE]
 > The command `pytest -vs --mongo-express` not only starts a local
-> MongoDB instance, but also runs all the `cyhy-nvdsync` unit tests, which will
+> MongoDB instance, but also runs all the `cyhy-cvesync` unit tests, which will
 > create various collections and documents in the database.

 Sample output (trimmed to highlight the important parts):